DirtyGerty/Raspberry-Touch/README.md

 This sketch will send ir codes to the ir transmitter LED, and also decode the incoming ir from your remote The method I used  to communicate between node red and irserver is MQTT messages , If you choose this method you will need a mqtt broker (you could install this on the same pi )and point the ir server and node red to the mqtt broker by changing the sketch to suit

+My Audio System (ROTEL 1500 series) have the capability of control via direct ethernet connection , This is achieved by using RS232 commands via telnet and reading the responses , this enables source infomation and volume level.

+The Audio control page changes the button functions based on the source provided from the Rotel

 My power switch are rf power points
 I use this https://www.jaycar.com.au/iot-wireless-switch as a basis and converted it to run on MQTT messages